Call Today! Free Immediate Response (818) 781-1570

 The judge would then decide if the affidavit is sufficient to show “good cause” for disclosing the officer's record.
 If you have been arrested and believe you are a victim of police misconduct, you may have good cause for a Pitchess motion.

-Legal Description of a Pitchess Motion
+Description of a Pitchess Motion

 A California “Pitchess motion” is described in Evidence Code § 1043 and Evidence Code § 1045.
 It is a request for information in a police officer's personnel file.
+In a Los Angeles County criminal case, you will need to obtain a court order to review the complaints of a police officer.
+This process involves filing a formal request with the court, providing a valid reason for the request, and awaiting the court's decision.

 A “Pitchess Motion” was named after the California landmark case Pitchess v.
 Superior Court (1974) 11 Cal.3d 531, where the California Supreme Court made such disclosures permissible.

-After our law firm submits the motion, a court hearing will be held in order to determine if we alleged sufficient factual basis for misconduct by the police officer.
+After our law firm submits the motion, a court hearing will be held to determine whether we have alleged a sufficient factual basis for the police officer's misconduct.
+If the court agrees, the motion will be granted, and the judge will review the police officer's personnel file.

-Types of Misconduct for a Pitchess Motion
+Types of Misconduct

-• Fabrication of probable cause;
+• Fabrication of probable cause.

-• Unlawful arrest or traffic stops;
+• Unlawful arrest or traffic stops.

-• Sexual harassment;
+• Sexual harassment.

-• Excessive force;
+• Excessive force.

-• Racial profiling;
+• Racial profiling.

-• Falsified police reports;
+• Falsified police reports.

-• Coercing confessions;
+• Coercing confessions.

-• Perjury;
+• Perjury.

 • Evidence tampering.